 - You are suddenly given impossible work goals

 - Your employer ignores your complaint of discrimination or harassment, failing to investigate, or at least failing to even talk to the witnesses whose names you have provided

 - Management tells you that the supervisor who patted you on the behind is just being “silly,” or that’s “just who he is, it doesn’t mean anything,” and “you really need to let this go if you want to be successful in this job”

 - Human resources suddenly starts investigating YOU for anything they can find to use against you

 - The supervisor about whom you complained has made it clear that he WILL find a way to get you fired

 - You quickly become the target for bullying behavior, or the office is freezing you out of meetings and assignments, refusing to provide normal assistance or interaction

 - You are unexpectedly terminated within weeks, or even days, of making your complaint

 You acted, speaking out against discrimination or harassment, because you could no longer tolerate being silent.
 Your employer reacted, treating you badly in a measurable and significant way simply because you spoke up.
-This reaction from your employer has impacted on you like a bomb, causing you definite damage in your workplace, your money, the respect of your coworkers, your self respect, your blood pressure, your career path, your emotions, your sleep, your anxiety about your future, your medication, your emotions, your ability to get another similar job, your resume, your tears, your EVERYTHING.
+This reaction from your employer has impacted on you like a bomb, causing you definite damage in your workplace, your money, the respect of your coworkers, your self respect, your blood pressure, your emotions, your sleep, your anxiety about your future, your medication, your ability to get another similar job, your resume, your tears, your EVERYTHING.
 That is in all likelihood ILLEGAL under our civil rights statutes.
 If you’ve spoken up, and in response your employer has slapped you down, you strongly need to consider contacting an employment law attorney.
 You have already ACTED before, making your complaint, showing that you have the courage to speak up.
-Don’t let fear stop you from ACTING AGAIN to make your employer responsible for their reactions against your bravery.
+Don’t let fear stop you from ACTING AGAIN to make your employer responsible for their damaging reactions against your bravery.